Have you been cleaning your plant leaves with olive oil?

 Over To You

-Well, I hope you understood how to use olive oil and other oils to clean the plant leaves at home.
+Well, I hope you understand how to use olive oil and other oils to clean the plant leaves at home.

 If you have any more questions, you can ask them in the comments below.